Hubert H. Lim, Ph.D. Associate Professor of Biomedical Engineering Director of SONIC Lab

 The goal of the lab is to push the development and translation of brain-machine interfaces from scientific concept into clinical application with close collaboration with clinicians and industry.
 Brain-machine interfaces span a broad array of applications and consist of either direct connection of a device to neurons within the brain or neural communication through noninvasive techniques, such as EEG recordings and transcranial magnetic or ultrasound stimulation.
-The initial focus of my lab is to develop and improve invasive and noninvasive neurostimulation approaches for treating hearing disorders, including deafness, tinnitus and hyperacusis.
+The initial focus of my lab is to develop and improve invasive and noninvasive neurostimulation approaches for treating hearing disorders and pain.

 We are currently working on eight general areas of research: